The church is available for all of those key life events – baptisms, weddings and funerals.

 Save our Church

-Thank you to everyone who came along to the afternoon teas on 10 February and the Evening of Cheese and Wine on 16 March.
-Many thanks to all who contributed to these events, particularly Hamish and Mary McCorquodale for the loan of their house for the Cheese and Wine evening.
+Thank you to everyone who came along to the afternoon teas in February, the Evening of Cheese and Wine in March, the “Table Top Sale” in June and the Pimm’s Evening in July.
+Many thanks to all who contributed to these events, particularly Hamish and Mary McCorquodale for the loan of their house for the Cheese and Wine evening, Marak and Steve for organising the Table Top Sale and the use of their garden and Ben and Becks for hosting the Pimm’s Evening.

 To obtain up to date information from all villages in our area, read the Shelswell News.
 A copy is available in our church, alternatively you can subscribe and receive your own copy every month.
 Contact the Benefice Administrator, Becky Adams, on 01280 848192, email@example.com.

-We are also on “A Church Near You“.
+We are also on “A Church Near You” and “Explore Churches”

 Our church costs on average £820 a month to keep open and available for parishioners.
 In common with other churches, all of this money has to be found from the parish – we do not receive any money from the church centrally.